Barcelona Rental Market 2026 — Prices, Trends & What to Expect

 - October-November (also good): September rush has cleared.
 Settled market, reasonable competition.

-The Competition: How Fast Do Apartments Move?
+How Fast Do Apartments Get Rented in Barcelona?

 Based on our monitoring, here's the reality of how fast good apartments move in Barcelona: